greenspark0/Mastodon-Cybersecurity-Accounts-to-Follow/README.md

-# Mastodon Cybersecurity- Accounts to Follow
+# Mastodon Cybersecurity Accounts to Follow
 A list of high quality Mastodon accounts to follow for cybersecurity news and happenings.

 * https://infosec.exchange/@briankrebs